ReactiveX/RxJava/language-adaptors/rxjava-scala/README.md

 Scala code using Rx should only import members from `rx.lang.scala` and below.

-Work on this adaptor is still in progress, and for the moment, the best source of documentation are the comments in the source code of [`rx.lang.scala.Observable`](https://github.com/Netflix/RxJava/blob/master/language-adaptors/rxjava-scala/src/main/scala/rx/lang/scala/Observable.scala).

 ## Documentation

-You can build the documentation as follows: In the RxJava root directory, run
+You can build the documentation by running `./gradlew scaladoc` in the RxJava root directory.

-    ./gradlew :language-adaptors:rxjava-scala:scaladoc

-Then navigate to
+Then navigate to `RxJava/language-adaptors/rxjava-scala/build/docs/scaladoc/index.html` to display it.

-    RxJava/language-adaptors/rxjava-scala/build/docs/scaladoc/index.html

 ## Binaries